16 Free Concept Map Templates (Word, PPT)

 • Concept maps are good for students because they can help them to understand complex subjects.

-• Concept maps are an educational tool that is cognitively stimulating, allowing the student to learn by doing rather than just listening or watching actively.
+• These maps are an educational tool that is cognitively stimulating, allowing the student to learn by doing rather than just listening or watching actively.

 • Concept mapping is a great way for teachers to assess whether their students have mastered key concepts in any given unit of study by having them build concept maps before and after class.

-• Concept maps are excellent for connecting subjects, like social studies and science concepts, by helping students synthesize and integrate information, ideas, and concepts.
+• These Are excellent for connecting subjects, like social studies and science concepts, by helping students synthesise and integrate information, ideas, and concepts.

 • There are many types of concept maps that can be used to master different subject areas, including knowledge maps, semantic web maps, associative network diagrams, mind maps, and more.

-• Concept maps can be used to help younger students better understand advanced topics, like the potential risks and benefits of different topics, by helping them develop higher-level thinking skills, strategies, and habits.
+• Such maps can be used to help younger students better understand advanced topics, like the potential risks and benefits of different topics, by helping them develop higher-level thinking skills, strategies, and habits.

 • They can be used to help students better understand complicated processes by helping them in building connections among concepts and thinking creatively about a given subject.

-• Concept maps are good for groups because they allow them to share knowledge and learn from each other’s perspectives on a topic.
+• These maps are good for groups because they allow them to share knowledge and learn from each other’s perspectives on a topic.

 • Concept maps are important as they help students explore new questions and devise new ways of getting solutions visually.